-Playground injuries can occur at public schools, private schools, daycares, city parks, and private homes.
-Most of these injuries are caused by unsafe behavior by children or by unsafe equipment.
-If your child was seriously injured while playing on a playground, you may want to learn more about the legal concepts of premises liability and negligent supervision of children, which might be utilized in a claim for injury compensation.
+Playground injuries can occur at schools, daycares, city parks, private homes, and anyplace else with a play structure or play area meant for children.
+Most of these injuries are caused by unsafe behavior or unsafe equipment, and thankfully most playground accidents don't result in significant injuries.
+But if your child is seriously injured at a playground, you might want to learn more about legal concepts like "premises liability" and "negligent supervision," which might apply to any personal injury claim you decide to make.

-Schools and other operators of playgrounds have a duty to protect children from foreseeable dangers on the premises.
-To bring a suit to recover for a playground injury based on a premises liability theory, you must show that:
+School districts and property owners have a legal obligation to protect children from certain dangerous conditions on play areas (the "premises").
+To recover compensation (damages) in a playground injury case based on a premises liability theory, you usually must show that:

-For example, in a case where a child is injured on a school playground by a sharp crack in a metal slide, the school has authority over the playground area.
-The school expects students to play on the school playground equipment.
+For example, let's say a child is injured by a sharp edge on a metal slide, and the local school district has clear authority over the playground area.
+Obviously, the school expects students to play on school playground equipment.
 To make the playground reasonably safe, the school has a duty to regularly inspect the playground equipment and repair any problems.
-If the school in question never inspected the playground equipment, the school failed to exercise a reasonable amount of care.
-It would not be surprising that the equipment had deteriorated in a dangerous way over a period of years.
-Injury due to decaying playground equipment is a foreseeable harm.
-The school's failure to discover and fix the problem with the slide would be the major cause of the child's injury.
+If the school rarely (or never) inspected the equipment, the school could be said to have failed to exercise a reasonable amount of care by letting the equipment deteriorate over a period of years.
+Injury due to poorly-maintained playground equipment is a foreseeable harm.
+The school's failure to discover and fix the problem with the slide would be the main cause of the child's injury.

-With facts such as these, the elements of a premises liability case would be met, and the school or owner/operator of the playground could be deemed negligent.
+With facts such as these, the elements of a premises liability case would be met, and the school district, and employee, or the owner/operator of the playground could be deemed negligent.

-To sue for negligent supervision, you need to show that:
+To bring a successful personal injury case based on negligent supervision, you usually need to show that:

-The right to sue a public school or a city for an injury that occurred on its playground may be limited by your state’s laws concerning governmental immunity and injury suits against the government.
-Some states are more liberal than others in permitting recovery against public schools and cities for playground injuries.
-No similar immunity exists for private schools, daycares, and private homes, however.
-If your child was injured on a playground, you may want to consult a lawyer about your state’s laws and your chance of recovery.
+The right to sue a public school or a city for playground injuries may be limited by state and local laws concerning government immunity and injury suits against the government.
+But no similar immunity exists for private schools, daycares, and private homes.
+If your child was injured on a playground, it might make sense to discuss your situation with an experienced personal injury lawyer.